Gravitational effects in birefringent quantum electrodynamics: Bound states and spectrum of hydrogen

 which reduces the problem of finding the remaining three hyperfine structure energy levels to the solution of a cubic polynomial.
 Then using the known solution formula one also finds the remaining three ($\kappa=1,2,3$) roots

 featuring the four numerical constants $a_1$, $a_2$, $b_1$, $b_2$ determined in the two subsections \ref{subsec:nonbiref} and \ref{subsec:lambdamu} above.
 Note in particular, that the last term involves a cubic root, whose three possible choices of complex phase distinguish the three $\xi_{\kappa}$.
-Removing all non-metricities $E_{abcd} = 0$ and second order terms ($a_{1/2} = b_{1/2} = 0$), we are left with
+Suppressing all deviations from a metric background and second order terms ($a_{1/2} = b_{1/2} = 0$), we are left with

 which properly recovers the standard first order hyperfine structure, see the left of fig. \ref{fig:boat1}.
 From (\ref{eq:xisa}) and (\ref{eq:xisb}), we see that this standard splitting is now stretched to